Elections in Australia: Voting

 Voting in federal, state and territory elections is compulsory for all persons on the electoral roll.
 Voting can take place by a person attending in person at any polling place in their State on the election day or in early voting locations, or by applying for and mailing in a postal vote.
+Voters may apply for postal votes in perpetuity.
 Absentee voting is also available, but not proxy voting.

 At the 2007 federal election there were 7,723 polling places open for voting.
-In remote areas, mobile polling places have been used since the 1980s.
+In remote areas, hospitals and retirement villages, mobile polling places have been used since the 1980s.
 The visually impaired can use electronic voting machines.

 Voting is almost entirely conducted by paper ballot.
-If more than one election takes place at the same time (for example, for the House of Representatives and the Senate), separate ballot papers are used.
+If more than one election takes place at the same time (for example, for the House of Representatives and the Senate), separate ballot papers are used, green for House and white for Senate.
 These are usually of different colours and are deposited into separate boxes.

+Upper house polls used to require every square to be numbered, but this became a burden for voters, with some elections including over 200 squares.
+This has been simplified by the introduction of "Above the line" and "below the line" voting.
+Votes "above the line" allow voters to number by party/group, whereas "below the line" voting requires preferencing each candidate individually.

 How-to-vote cards are usually handed out at polling places by party volunteers.
 They suggest how a party supporter might vote for other candidates or parties.
 Electors now routinely receive how-to-vote materials through the mail or by other means.

 In practice, privacy arrangements allow informal and protest votes to take place.
 At the 2010 federal election more than 1.5 million people did not vote or voted incorrectly.
 Academic Brian Costar from Swinburne University claims the rate of donkey votes in Australia is around 2% of all votes, but the figure is hard to determine accurately.

 Most polling places are schools, community halls or churches.
-Supporters of these places very commonly take advantage of the large number of visitors undertaking fund raising activity, often including raffles, cake stalls and sales of democracy sausages.
+Supporters of these places very commonly take advantage of the large number of visitors undertaking fund raising activity, often including raffles, cake stalls and sales of so-called democracy sausages.